 “The children involved in the study are now about 16 years old, and researchers next plan to investigate whether puberty has an impact on their stress responses.
 It could have a positive effect, McLaughlin said, since puberty might represent another sensitive period when stress response systems are particularly tuned to environmental inputs.
 “It’s possible that the environment during that period could reverse the impacts of early adversity on the system,” she said.”

-No, it’s NOT possible.
-We may as well expect the apple to fall upward.
+No, this is NOT possible.
+We may as well expect an apple to fall upward.

 The impacts of early adversity persist with enduring physiological changes as shown in experimental studies.
 Studies have NOT provided evidence that the subjects’ environment can cause the effects of complete reversal of all these changes, no matter the stage of life of the subjects.